rpuggian/binarybot/README.md

 python bot.py
 ```

-Type all needed information and your IQoption credentials to start.
+Bot will ask to type all needed information and your IQoption credentials to start.